 We LOVE music at Y2 and we think it has a huge impact in the overall energy and feeling of classes.
 You may find our playlists to be a little non-traditional but it’s one of the things our regular students love most about us!
 We play the music loud to help you drown out the thoughts in your head so that you can become totally immersed in what you’re doing and hopefully achieve a state of moving meditation.

 Our heated studio is heated to 98-101 degrees and 60% humidity.
 When you first begin practicing there may be an adjustment period as your body gets acclimated to the heat but stick with it!
 It’s imperative that you pre-hydrate before class and stay hydrated during.
 We encourage adding electrolyte powder to your water bottle if you need a little something extra.
 We sell Ultima Electrolyte Replacement in our retail area.
-If you do start to feel dizzy or like you need a break, simply step out of the room.
+If you do start to feel like you need a break, simply step out of the room.
 We have water fountains, an ice machine and a bench right outside of the studio!